 Koenigs attended the University of Washington School of Law and passed the Washington State Bar Exam before setting aside a career in law to focus on pursuing his passion for athletics.
-Today, Koenigs also serves as Trinity’s Director of Athletics and is overseeing the expansion of the department to include additional collegiate sports – which includes the new Track and Field program that will begin competition in the 2014 outdoor season.
-As a collegiate athlete, he competed in both Cross-Country and Track at Western Washington University and also enjoyed a highly successful career at Marysville-Pilchuck High School where he was named to the school’s Athletic Hall of Fame for his accomplishments on the Swimming, Cross-Country, and Track and Field Teams - he participated at the State Championship in all three sports, medaling in Track and Swimming and winning the Wesco 4A District Title in Cross Country in 1997 and the Wesco-Kingco District Title in the 1600m in 1998.
+He was recruited as an athlete and matriculated to the United States Air Force Academy, but withdrew shortly into the first semester to attend Western Washington University, where he competed in Cross Country and Track & Field.
+He enjoyed a successful prep career at Marysville-Pilchuck High School where he was named to the school’s Athletic Hall of Fame for his accomplishments on the Swimming, Cross-Country, and Track and Field Teams.
+He participated at the State Championship in all three sports, medaling in Track and Swimming and winning the Wesco 4A District Title in Cross Country in 1997 and the Wesco-Kingco District Title in the 1600m in 1998.
 Koenigs placed 6th in both the 1600m and 3200m races at the 1998 WIAA 4A State Track Championship and 7th in 500 freestyle at the 1998 WIAA State Swimming Championship.

-Today, Koenigs is enjoying a career as an elite amateur triathlete and multisport athlete.
-In 2013, he earned a silver medal in his 30-34 age bracket at the 2013 ITU World Aquathlon Championship (1k swim/5k run) held in London where he was also seventh in his age group and the fourth fastest American overall in the Sprint Triathlon.
+Today, Koenigs enjoys a career as an elite amateur multisport athlete.
+In 2013, he earned a silver medal in his 30-34 age bracket at the ITU World Aquathlon Championship (1k swim/5k run) held in London where he was also seventh in his age group and the fourth fastest American overall in the Sprint Triathlon.
 His 15:36 5k run split at the conclusion of his Triathlon at the World Championship was the second fastest on the day among the 1844 competitors regardless of age group or Nationality.
 He credits his coach, Barry Magee, for his run-split performance.

 “Before I started working with Barry, it was questionable whether I could run 15:36 fresh, let alone at the end of a triathlon.
 I owe him a debt of gratitude and hope to take the lessons I’ve learned from him to fine tune what I am doing with my athletes,” Koenigs said.

-For the past two years, Koenigs has also finished the season as the US #1 overall ranked Aquathlon athlete and has earned All-American Honors from USAT in the event.
-2013 also marked the first year that Koenigs has earned All-American honors in the Triathlon in each of the last two years.
+For the past three years, Koenigs has also finished the season as the US #1 overall ranked Aquathlon athlete and has earned All-American Honors from USAT in the event in addition to earning All-American honors in the Triathlon in each of the last two years.